 Chickpeas are one of the most versatile foods and they just happen to be DELICIOUS!
-I like to make a 'chicken' or 'tuna' salad out of them, but you can add all types of spices and ingredients to make them just as you want!
-Plus, they're super easy!
-Try our Vegetaryn recipe below to get a tasty sandwich for any occasion.
+They are hearty and full of protein.
+I like to make a 'chicken' or 'tuna' salad out of them, but you can add all types of spices and ingredients to make them any way you want.
+Try our Vegetaryn recipes below!

 1 c dried organic chickpeas (from bulk section) or 2 15 oz cans organic chickpeas, drained (aka garbanzo beans)

 3/4 c red onion, finely diced

 1/2 c vegenaise